 2.5 SIGNIFICANT CHANGES FROM CCSDS 734.2-B-1

 Listed below are points where this specification significantly differs from CCSDS 734.2-B-1 [2].
+The significant changes between RFC 5050 and RFC 9171 can be located in Appendix A of RFC 9171.

 Clarify the difference between transmission and forwarding.

-Migrate custody transfer to the bundle-in-bundle encapsulation specification [BIBE].

 Introduce the concept of "node ID" as functionally distinct from endpoint ID, while having the same syntax.

 Restructure primary block, making it immutable.
 Add optional CRC.